-230.240.
-The functions of the KGRG are to:
+227. The functions of the KG are to:

-- (a) Recognise and provide for the importance of Poupouwhenua and Whangārei Te Rerenga Parāoa as a taonga to tangata whenua, within the framework of these resource consents; - (b)(a) Recognise and provide for the kaitiakitanga of Māori who have a kaitiaki relationship with Poupouwhenua and Whangārei Te Rerenga Parāoa, within the framework of these resource consents; - (c)(a) Facilitate the involvement of Māori who have a kaitiaki relationship with Poupouwhenua and Whangārei Te Rerenga Parāoa in the exercise of these resource consents; - (d) Facilitate the incorporation of kaitiaki responsibilities and values Whangārei Te Rerenga Parāoa in the exercise of these resource consents; and - (e)(a) Provide a forum for engagement between Māori who have a kaitiaki relationship with Poupouwhenua and Whangārei Te Rerenga Parāoa, to engage with the Consent Holder and the council regarding the exercise of these resource consents; and
+- (a) Recognise and provide for the importance of Poupouwhenua and Whangārei Te Rerenga Parāoa as a taonga to tangata whenua, within the framework of these resource consents; - (b) Recognise and provide for the kaitiakitanga of Māori who have a kaitiaki relationship with Poupouwhenua and Whangārei Te Rerenga Parāoa, within the framework of these resource consents: - (c) Facilitate the involvement of Māori who have a kaitiaki relationship with Poupouwhenua and Whangārei Te Rerenga Parāoa in the exercise of these resource consents; - (d) Facilitate the incorporation of kaitiaki responsibilities and values in the exercise of these resource consents; and - (e) Provide a forum for engagement between Māori who have a kaitiaki relationship with Poupouwhenua and Whangārei Te Rerenga Parāoa, the Consent Holder and the council regarding the exercise of these resource consents.